-Dawn is part of the Cabin Crew for Virgin Atlantic.
+Dawn is part of the cabin crew for a large long haul airline.
 She’s kindly taken some time out of her busy career to share a day in her shoes with us…

 What initially interested you in this role?

 As a 5 year old, when people asked me what I wanted to be when I was older, I always replied “air hostess”.
 This view changed as I got older, and grew the perception that the only places you got to visit while being part of a cabin crew was airports.

 Fast forward 20 years, and after taking 2 career breaks from my job as a Beauty Counter Assistant to travel the world, I realised upon returning that the typical 9-5 retail world wasn’t enough for me.
 I somehow needed to combine my thirst for travel with the skill set I had built up from my customer service role, as well as my degree in geography.

 Coincidentally, this was the recipe for a hopeful cabin crew applicant.
 So I linked up with girls who held a job with this airline, and they reassured me that working for the best long haul airline in the world had benefits, including staying in glamorous 5 star hotels all over the world, where I would get to spend up to 5 days in top destinations doing whatever I pleased…and I was getting paid for such pleasures!
 It was then that I knew I had to apply…

 What does a typical day in your job look like?

 A day in the life of cabin crew can be as long as 24 hours.
 It is a long day, but trust me, it’s worth every yawn along the way!